rancher/docs/content/rancher/v2.6/en/backups/restoring-rancher/_index.md

 A restore is performed by creating a Restore custom resource.

+---
+**New Requirement for Restore in HA Rancher:**

+The HA Rancher server is not coming up active when restoring Rancher with a backup taken in v2.6.3.
+To work around this issue, you must manually clean up the cluster **before** restoring the backup.
+Two scripts have been created to assist you: one to clean up the cluster, and one to check for any Rancher-related resources in the cluster.
+Refer [here](https://github.com/rancherlabs/support-tools/tree/master/cleanup-rancher-k8s-resources) for details on the scripts.

+---

 > **Important**
 >
 > * Follow the instructions from this page for restoring rancher on the same cluster where it was backed up from.
 In order to migrate rancher to a new cluster, follow the steps to [migrate rancher.]({{<baseurl>}}/rancher/v2.6/en/backups/migrating-rancher)